 This SEND information report explains how Whimple School, in conjunction with the LA, aims to meet the needs of SEND pupils as determined by school policy and the provision that the school is able to offer.

-The definition of Special Educational Needs (SEN):
+The definition of Special Educational Needs and Disability (SEND):

 A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A child has a learning difficulty or disability if he/she has:

 (a) a significantly greater difficulty in learning than the majority of others of the same age

 (b) has a disability which prevents or hinders him/her from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools.
 (Clause 20 Children and Families Act, June 2014.)